MichaIng/DietPi-Docs/docs/software/gaming.md

 #### How do I interface with the server's console?

-Use the installed tool MCrcon: `mcrcon -p GLOBAL_PW`.
+Use the installed tool MCrcon: `mcrcon -p <globalSoftwarePassword>`.

 #### How do I find and install plugins?

 <https://www.spigotmc.org/resources/categories/spigot.4/>

-Just move the downloaded JAR file to the `/opt/papermc/plugins` directory.
+Just move the downloaded JAR file to the `/mnt/dietpi_userdata/papermc/plugins` directory.

 #### What version of Minecraft does this work on